Manuel-Suarez-Abascal/official-blog/docs/_posts/how-to-debug-a-node.js-application-in-visual-studio-code.md

 ```
 npm init -y
 ```
-  The `-y` flag is used to skip all skip the questionnaire in the prompt.
+  The `-y` flag is used to skip all the questionnaire in the prompt.
 If everything went well, you should have a new `package.json` file in your project.

  Now let's create an `src` folder & `app.js` file in it which will hold our application code like so: